 A designated bake center is opposite of the cooktop.
 In the effort to maintain counter space, inset ovens are placed below the counter.
 Small appliances are located directly above the ovens in tambour cabinets at counter level.
 All other baking equipment and supplies are stored directly above the appliance garages and behind cabinet doors.
 A prep sink is included as part of the bake center’s countertop.

-The kitchen’s centerpiece is a custom Abbaka hood that mirrors the image of the Flat Iron Mountains, a panoramic view seen through many of the residence’s windows.
-A work of true craftsmanship, the hood is a fusion of two, distinct stainless steel sheets.
-Polished stainless forms the mountains on the lower half of the hood, while the sky is brushed stainless.
+The kitchen’s centerpiece is a custom Abbaka hood that mirrors the image of the Flat Iron Mountains, a local, panoramic view seen through many of the residence’s windows.
+The hood is a fusion of two, distinct stainless steel sheets.
+Polished stainless forms the mountains on the lower half of the hood and pierces up and into the sky of brushed stainless.
 A collection of multiple-sized holes were randomly placed throughout the sky, and lighting hidden within the hood projects the stars onto the kitchen’s ceiling above.
 When the lights are dimmed and the candles lit, the effect is magical.